noahehall/theBookOfNoah/programming_languages/javascript/_javascript_examples.md

   - notes
     - use let instead of var for variables, so every closure binds the block-scoped variable, meaning that no additional closures are required.
     - It is unwise to unnecessarily create functions within other functions if closures are not needed for a particular task, as it will negatively affect script performance both in terms of processing speed and memory consumption.
+    - when creating a new object/class, methods should normally be associated to the object's prototype rather than defined into the object constructor.
+The reason is that whenever the constructor is called, the methods would get reassigned (that is, for every object creation).
 ## examples
   - closure
     ```js